 On a browser, a session begins when the website is opened (when the SDK is initialized) and the last event triggered marks the end time of a session.
 The session timeout on web is 30 minutes.

 The Session ID is the start time of the session in milliseconds since epoch (Unix Timestamp).
 All events within the same session will share the same Session ID.
-If you are our SDKs, then sessions are tracked automatically.
+If you are using our SDKs, then sessions are tracked automatically.
 If you are sending Amplitude using our HTTP API, then you will have to explicitly set the Session ID field to track sessions.

 Table of Contents